kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_approval_get.md

 ## kosli approval get

-Get an approval from a specified pipeline
+Get an approval from a specified pipeline.

 ### Synopsis

-Get an approval from a specified pipeline
+Get an approval from a specified pipeline.
+The expected argument is an expression to specify the approval to get.
+It has the format <PIPELINE_NAME>[SEPARATOR][INTEGER_REFERENCE]

+Specify SNAPPISH by:
+	pipelineName~<N>  N'th behind the latest approval
+	pipelineName#<N>  approval number N
+	pipelineName      the latest approval

+Examples of valid expressions are: pipe (latest approval), pipe#10 (approval number 10), pipe~2 (the third latest approval)

 ```shell
 kosli approval get SNAPPISH [flags]